Information is available for individuals evacuating to Alberta from Northwest Territories wildfires. Learn more.

-- Locate the PGR on the AEP Recreational Access Internet Mapping Tool.
+- Locate the PGR you want to visit on the Recreational Access Internet Mapping Tool.

-- Know the general recreational access conditions for the PGR you are entering.
+- Use the Mapping Tool to find the specific access conditions for the PGR you are entering.

 For an interactive map of the province to locate a PGR with contact information please see:

 Provincial Grazing Reserves can be searched by name under the ‘Go to Location’ tab of the mapping tool by selecting the ‘Go to GRR’ button.
 A step-by-step guide on how to use the mapping tool is found at:

 - Recreational Access Instruction Guide (PDF, 1.9 MB)

 Under section 9(3) and 9(4) of the Recreational Access Regulation, recreational users on agricultural land must:

 - have direct control of any animal brought onto the agricultural disposition land